Vertex Nomination Via Seeded Graph Matching: Vertex nomination via seeded graph matching

 In practice, however, the networks under consideration may be too large to directly apply \texttt{SoftSGM} or similar global graph matching procedures.
-Social networks present a striking example of this, with many of the partially crawled social networks found at \cite{snapnets} containing tens-of-millions of vertices or more.
-Rather than applying \texttt{SoftSGM} globally then, we seek a local solution and proceed as follows.
-Given $h \in \mathbb{N}$ and a set $\Upupsilon \subset V$, define the \emph{h-neighborhood of $\Upupsilon$} in $G$ via
+For example, many of the partially crawled social networks found at \cite{snapnets} contain tens-of-millions of vertices or more.
+Therefore, rather than applying \texttt{SoftSGM} globally, we reduce the size of the problem through localization.
+In our underlying network model, the local structure around a vertex in one graph will be similar to the local structure around a vertex in the second graph.
+With this in mind, given $h \in \mathbb{N}$ and a set $\Upsilon \subset V$, we define the {\it h-neighborhood of $\Upsilon$} in $G$ via